-All prepped for Mt Vesuvius, we left the camperstop walking 15 minutes to the Portici Bellavista train stop.
-From here we caught the Circumvesuviana train to Ercolano Scavi at a cost of Euro 1.30 per person, one-way.
+All prepped, at least we thought we were, for Mt Vesuvius, we left the camper Estatico Campsite and walked 15 minutes to the Portici Bellavista train stop.
+Then we caught the Circumvesuviana train to Ercolano Scavi at a cost of €1.30 per person, one-way.
 On arrival at Ercolano Scavi, we then had to plan the trip to the Mt Vesuvius summit.

-Trail to Mt Vesuvius Summit
+The Trail to Mt Vesuvius

 Right outside the train station, a travel agent offered us a round trip by bus which included the volcano entrance fee.
-Perfect!
-This also guaranteed 1.5 hours at Mt Vesuvius summit and a chat with a guide, all at a cost of 20 Euro per person.
-It was a pretty good deal so we paid up and were on the bus 15 minutes later.
+Perfect.
+This also guaranteed 1.5 hours at Mt Vesuvius summit and a chat with a guide, all at a cost of €20 per person.
+It was a pretty good deal, so we paid up and were on the bus 15 minutes later.

-Stepping out of the bus, we were blasted with freezing cold air.
-Ok, we knew it was winter but we weren’t prepared for that sort of cold.
-We quickly realised we had vastly under catered our needs to combat this temperature but with dogged determination we took to the trail.
+Stepping out of the bus, the freezing cold air hit us immediately.
+Ok, we knew it was winter but we weren’t ready for that sort of cold.
+We quickly realised we had vastly under catered our needs to combat the temperature at this altitude, but with dogged determination, we took to the trail.

-Driving south from Naples towards ancient Pompeii, we found a camperstop, Camping Spartacus (coordinates N40.74683 E14.48393).
+Driving south from Naples towards ancient Pompeii, we found a camper stop, Camping Spartacus .
 It was perfectly situated right opposite the ruins.
-Locking up the campervan, within a few minutes we were at the ruins entrance parting with 13 Euro each.
+Locking up the campervan, within a few minutes we were at the ruins entrance parting with €13 each.

 In AD79, after the eruption of Mt Vesuvius, the town was buried and the remaining inhabitants of Pompeii perished under tonnes of ash and mud (4 to 6 metres deep).
-Most of the town’s inhabitants (estimated at 18,000 people) had already fled at the first sign of eruption, leaving about 2000 people still in Pompeii when the town was buried.
+Most of the town’s inhabitants (estimated at 18,000 people), had already fled at the first sign of eruption, leaving about 2000 people still in Pompeii when Mount Vesuvius blanketed it with ash.

 Pompeii of Old

-Ancient Pompeii was estimated at that time to have a population of around 20,000 people.
-You begin to get a feel for this number as you walk the many streets of the town, through the different commercial, public and aristocratic areas, where people lived and worked.
+Ancient Pompeii had a population of around 20,000 people.
+You begin to get a feel for this number as you walk the many streets of the town.
+With the number of different commercial buildings, public and aristocratic villas, peasant dwellings and market gardens in the city you can imagine a thriving community where people lived and worked.

-These stone-covered streets, with large protruding stepping stones and high side-walks were designed so that people could walk above and step across the road without having to muddy themselves.
+These stone-covered streets, with large protruding stepping-stones and high side-walks, were designed so that people could walk above and step across the road without having to muddy themselves.
 Long ago, these streets were regularly flooded to wash away the dirt and debris.

 In 1748, the restoration of Pompeii began.
 There was a remarkable state of preservation of the artefacts and buildings due to the lack of exposure to air and moisture.
-To date, approximately two-thirds of ancient Pompeii has been excavated.
+To date, about two-thirds of ancient Pompeii has been excavated.